sushilsridhar/springboot-mvc-with-reactjs/README.md

 **Smart Tomcat**
 Intellij Idea CE does not support Application servers, so install smart tomcat plugin and follow the instructions mentioned in the link to configure external tomcat.
 [Smart Tomcat configuration in Intellij Idea CE](https://plugins.jetbrains.com/plugin/9492-smart-tomcat)

+**Hibernate bean validation**
+Contains javax.validation package for annotations like @NotEmpty, for bean validation.